How Kratom Affects the Brain

 Decrease Your Dose

 Decreasing your dose might help relieve headaches caused by oversaturated brain chemicals and dehydration.
 Kratom contains many different active compounds called alkaloids, each affecting the brain differently.
 Consuming multiple doses throughout the day will lead to your brain getting mixed messages.

 Excess adrenaline and dopamine may feel stifled at higher doses.
 These high doses tend to make you feel more relaxed.
 Nonetheless, they can still cause headaches.

 Lower doses don’t always lead to decreased effects, either.
 Many people are pleasantly surprised to learn that they actually get a more pleasing effect from the kratom when they reduce the amount.
 In fact, you can try microdosing kratom and see if that helps.

 Instead of having an oversaturated experience marked by brain fog and headaches, they enjoy the simulating, focus-boosting benefits of the plant.

 Also see: Kratom Dosage Guide

 Before running for the aspirin, make sure that you try out some natural anti-inflammatory herbs.
-And before you try these, make sure you’re hydrated and not taking huge doses.
+And before you try these, ensure you’re hydrated and not taking huge doses.